By 37Design |

 4. Working Copy (Free / $19.99 for Pro)

+Working Copy is a Git client for iOS.
+If your WordPress site is managed through a Git repository, which is common with modern deployment setups using platforms like WP Engine, Pantheon, or custom CI/CD pipelines, Working Copy lets you commit and push image files from your phone.
 You clone your site's repository, add images to the appropriate directory, commit the changes, and push.
 Your deployment pipeline then syncs the changes to your live server.
 This workflow assumes your WordPress project is version-controlled, which is increasingly common but far from universal.

 Working Copy is excellent software, but it is the right tool only if your WordPress site already uses a Git-based deployment workflow.
 For developers who manage their entire WordPress project through Git, adding images via commit is natural.
 For everyone else, it is an unnecessary layer of complexity that solves the wrong problem.

-5. Flavor — WordPress Admin via Mobile Browser
+5. Flavor: WordPress Admin via Mobile Browser

+Flavor is not a native app but a web-based tool designed to make the WordPress admin panel more usable on mobile devices.
+It provides a simplified, touch-optimized interface that wraps around your existing WordPress dashboard, including the Media Library upload functionality.
+Some WordPress hosting providers also offer their own mobile-friendly admin alternatives in this category.
 You access Flavor through your mobile browser (or sometimes via a lightweight wrapper app).
 Once authenticated, you get a cleaner version of the WordPress admin that is easier to navigate on a small screen.
 Image uploads go through the standard WordPress media uploader, but the interface is redesigned for touch.
-Some users also achieve a similar result by simply using their mobile browser to access yourdomain.com/wp-admin/upload.php directly and using the native browser upload.
+Some users also achieve a similar result by simply using their mobile browser to access yourdomain.com/wp-admin/upload.php directly.

 How to Choose the Right App for Your Workflow